wderekjones/al-folio/_pages/about.md

 Hi, I'm (William) Derek Jones.

-I graduated from the University of Kentucky in May of 2018 where I earned an M.Sc. in Computer Science with a research focus in Machine Learning/Deep Learning and its applications to Computational Biology and Drug Discovery.
-I was advised by [Dr. Nathan Jacobs](https://www.cs.uky.edu/~jacobs) (Computer Science) and [Dr. Sally R. Ellingson](http://www.sallyrellingson.com/) (Biomedical Informatics).

-I am a second-year Computer Science PhD student at [University of California - San Diego](https://cse.ucsd.edu/) in the [Systems Energy Efficiency (SEE) Lab](http://varys.ucsd.edu/) where I am advised by Dr. Tajana S. Rosing and [Dr. Niema Moshiri](https://niema.net/) and mentored by [Dr. Jonathan E. Allen](https://people.llnl.gov/allen99) of [Lawrence Livermore National Laboratory (LLNL)](https://www.llnl.gov/).
-I am a UC LFRP 2023 In-Residence National Laboratory Graduate Fellow, a partnership of the UC Office of the President's Research and Innovation and Office of National Laboratories.
-My PhD work is focused on finding ways in which we can enable the acceleration of molecular simulations by augmenting traditional physics-based modeling with ideas from machine learning and hardware acceleration.
-I work on scalable machine learning/deep learning research for drug discovery at LLNL and the [ATOM Constortium](https://atomscience.org).
+I am a PhD candidate in the Department of Computer Science at [University of California, San Diego](https://cse.ucsd.edu/) in the [Systems Energy Efficiency (SEE) Lab](http://seelab.ucsd.edu/) where I am advised by [Dr. Tajana S. Rosing](http://seelab.ucsd.edu/) and [Dr. Niema Moshiri](https://niema.net/) and mentored by [Dr. Jonathan E. Allen](https://people.llnl.gov/allen99) of [Lawrence Livermore National Laboratory (LLNL)](https://www.llnl.gov/).
+My research is focused on molecular representation learning using physics-informed learning algorithms and high performance computing (HPC).
+I am thankful to have been awarded a UC National Laboratory FEES Research fellowship to support my PhD work.

-I graduated from the University of Kentucky in May of 2018 where I earned an M.Sc. in Computer Science with a research focus in Machine Learning/Deep Learning and its applications to Computational Biology and Drug Discovery with the help of High Performance Computing resources.
-I was advised by [Dr. Nathan Jacobs](https://www.cs.uky.edu/~jacobs) (Computer Science) and [Dr. Sally R. Ellingson](http://www.sallyrellingson.com/) (Biomedical Informatics).
+I graduated from the University of Kentucky in May of 2018 where I earned an M.Sc. in Computer Science with a research focus in Machine Learning/Deep Learning and its applications to Computational Biology and Drug Discovery with the help of HPC.
+I was advised by [Dr. Nathan Jacobs](https://jacobsn.github.io/) (Computer Science) and [Dr. Sally R. Ellingson](https://medicine.uky.edu/users/sel228) (Biomedical Informatics).

-In my free time I enjoy running and hiking, watching basketball, a little golf, and music!
-Feel free to contact me with collaborations, I'm always interested in learning more about the world.